mahadiduet/emammahadi/README.md

 # emammahadi

-Software Developer, MSc in Computer Science from DUET, Bangladesh.
-Web developer with 4 years of web and enterprise application development experience.
+Web Developer, MSc in Computer Science from DUET, Bangladesh.
+Web developer with 2 years of web and enterprise application development experience.
 And I mostly used React, Node.js, Express JS, Magento1, Magento2.
 And I also used database SQL and MongoDB.
 I have strong knowledge of Problem Solving and Object-Oriented Programming (OOP).
 Currently working as a web developer at Zero Gravity Venture Limited.
 My responsibility is to create new features, fix bugs, and create API.